prototypefund/dark-crystal-protocol-specification/README.md

 ## Recovery process

-***TODO*** - add detail to this section

 ### Step 1 - New identity

 Upon loss of data, the secret owner establishes a new account, giving them a new identity on the system.
+This step depends a lot on the transport mechanism used, but generally will involve generating a new keypair.

 ### Step 2 - Contact custodians

 The secret owner contacts the custodians 'out of band' to confirm that the new identity belongs to them.
+That is, it is assumed that there is the possibility of some personal contact to convince the custodians that the new identity is really the secret owner.
+For example this might involve a phone call saying "hey, its me!".

 Due to the threshold nature of the scheme there is a degree of tolerance to some custodians being unavailable or uncooperative.

 ### Step 3 - Return shards

 Each custodian sends the shard they were holding to the new account.
 Ephemeral keypairs can be used to make it possible to later delete these shard messages.

+- ***TODO:*** Explain more about ephemeral keys
+- ***TODO:*** Explain safeguarding against sending shards to the wrong account.
+This is a hard problem.

 ### Step 4 - Validate shards